 Liquor License

-Why Do You Need a Bartending License?
+Why Do You Need A Bartending License?

 Our courses intend to bring awareness of when you should not sell, serve or continue to serve alcohol and how to maintain a safe environment.
 Selling alcohol is not the same as having a lemonade stand at twelve years old.
 Substance Abuse (alcohol, tobacco, illicit drugs) is the nation's second-highest threat to Americans.
 Your responsibility is to make sure alcohol doesn't get into the wrong hands or contribute to a tragic situation that is avoidable.